geotonics/WordPress-Plugin-Template/README.md

 + A complete and versatile class for creating example post types and thier metaboxes
 * An example of easily adding a taxonomy filter to a post type.
 * An example of a selecting posts of another post type.
 In the example, you can select Baby Gizmos from a select menu in the Gizmo metabox.
+* Single and Archive templates which are rewritable in either a theme or a child theme.
 + Full text of the GPLv2 license

 ## I've got an idea/fix for the template